Vikms95/js-top-battleship/_planning/steps.md

 - Refactor renderSquaresVertically and renderSquaresHorizontally

 - Horizontal positioning at the edges of the array
+  : stops because elementToStyle is null
+  : in both cases, the error is the same

   -Use that to create the gameboard later on make the gameboard with the arrays stored while placing the ships